Search

 • Voice changes, airway symptoms, neck mass

-In adults with new-onset dysphagia, guidelines often recommend upper GI endoscopy within two weeks to exclude malignancy.
+New-onset adult dysphagia often requires upper GI endoscopy within two weeks to exclude malignancy.
+BMJ

 Case Studies: Learning from Real Life